 Historically, Israel faced and endured tragic calamities during the month of Tevet.
-The great tragedy of the siege of Jerusalem, the destruction of the Temple and the exile to Babylon is commemorated each year by fasting during the day on the tenth of Tevet, Asarah b’Tevet (18 December, 2018).
+The great tragedy of the siege of Jerusalem, the destruction of the Temple and the exile to Babylon is commemorated each year by fasting during the day on the tenth of Tevet, Asarah b’Tevet (ironically, 25 December, 2020).

 Many other tragedies that occurred during Tevet are recorded.
 For example, in 1496 the Jews of Portugal, many of whom had immigrated there after their expulsion from Spain only four years before, were presented with the edict that they must be baptized into Catholicism or leave the country within a year.

 How fitting, then, that the dark days at the start of Tevet are illuminated by the light of Hanukkah.
 A glowing reminder that at Creation God created the light and saw that it was good.
 The name Tevet comes from the root of the Hebrew word tov, meaning good.
 The goodness of His light dispels every darkness.
 His deliverance is always at hand.
 Interestingly, it was on Rosh Chodesh Tevet that, after their ordeal in the Ark, Noah finally saw a sign of their deliverance,

 …in the tenth month, on the first day of the month, the tops of the mountains were seen.

 We can go forward into the unknown and often dark and threatening future in the knowledge that in the God of Israel lies the overcoming against all odds.
 He has provided the triumph of light over darkness, of victory over Israel’s enemies; the many are delivered into the hands of the few, the strong into the hands of the weak, the wicked into the hands of the righteous.
 All in order that His Name be lifted up in the earth and all darkness be banished forever.